Iterative Importance Fine-tuning of Diffusion Models: Experimental Details and Additional Results

-We pre-train a score-based diffusion model on the MNIST dataset with the VP-SDE with $\beta_\text{min}=0.1$ and $\beta_\text{max}=20.0$.
-We parametrise the score model using a small Attention UNet \citep{dhariwal2021diffusion} with approx.~$1.1$M parameters.
-We parametrise the $h$-transform as in Equation~\eqref{eq:lkhd_informed_model} with approx. $0.8$M parameters.
-For all experiments, we use a batch size of $256$, a buffer size of $2048$ and a reward scaling $\lambda = 4.0$.
-We perform $50$ importance fine-tuning iterations with $50$ gradient updates per iterations.
-We use the KL regulariser with $\alpha_\text{KL}= 0.001$.
-Lastly, we adaptively choose $c$ such that $10\%$ of the samples will be accepted for the first $10$ steps.
-After the initial $10$ steps, we accept $30\%$ of the samples.
-We start with $10\%$ as MNIST has $10$ classes with roughly similar class probabilities.
-The total training time is about $10$min on a single NVIDIA GeForce RTX~4090.
+We train a unconditional score-based diffusion model on the \texttt{Flowers} dataset with the VP-SDE with $\beta_\text{min}=0.1$ and $\beta_\text{max}=20.0$.
+We parametrise the score model using a small Attention UNet \cite{dhariwal2021diffusion} with approx.~$10$M parameters.
+We parametrise the control as in Equation~\eqref{eq:lkhd_informed_model} with approx. $0.8$M parameters.
+We used $50$ importance fine-tuning iterations with $20$ gradient updates per iteration.
+For every iteration we sampled $64$ new trajectories and used a resampling rate of $50\%$.
+We used a maximal buffer size of $256$ images and no KL-regularisation.
+The total training time is approximately $8$min on a single NVIDIA GeForce RTX~4090.

-For the comparison methods in Table~\ref{tab:mnist_results}, we use classifier guidance and online fine-tuning.
-For classifier guidance, we used a scaling $\gamma =4.5$ maximising sample quality.
-For online fine-tuning we directly minimise Equation~\eqref{eq:online_loss} using VarGrad \citep{richter2020vargrad}.
-VarGrad enables us to detach the trajectory from the backpropagation, thus saving memory cost and enabling us to train with a larger batch size.
-In particular, we use the formulation in \cite{denker2024deft} as